duanyangjing/jvmc/README.md

-An attemp to compile a subset of C to JVM
+An attempt to compile a subset of C to JVM